opencontainers/image-spec/layer.md

 ### File Types

-Throughout this document section, the use of word "files" or "entries" includes:
+Throughout this document section, the use of word "files" or "entries" includes the following, where supported:

 * regular files
 * directories